Here is a breakdown of major shareholders in VPC Impact Acquisition Holdings (NASDAQ: VIH)

-33 institutions hold shares in VPC Impact Acquisition Holdings (VIH), with institutional investors hold 63.74% of the company’s shares.
-Institutions hold 63.74% of the Float.
+34 institutions hold shares in VPC Impact Acquisition Holdings (VIH), with institutional investors hold 65.89% of the company’s shares.
+The shares outstanding are 25.92M, and float is at 15.55M with Short Float at 21.38%.
+Institutions hold 65.89% of the Float.

 The 2021 Backdoor Crypto Portfolio (free)